 Under the provisions of Section 3507(a)(1)(D) of the Paperwork Reduction Act of 1995, the Office of the Director of the National Institutes of Health (NIH) has submitted to the Office of Management and Budget (OMB) a request for review and approval of the information collection listed below.
 The purpose of this notice is to allow an additional 30 days for public comment.
-The National Institutes of Health may not conduct or sponsor, and the respondent is not required to respond to, an information collection that has been extended, revised, or implemented on or after October 1, 1995, unless it displays a currently valid OMB control number.
+The National Institutes of Health may not conduct or sponsor, and the respondent is not required to respond to, an information collection that has been extended, revised, or implemented on or after October 1, 1995, unless it Start Printed Page 32474displays a currently valid OMB control number.

 Proposed Collection: Title: STAR METRICS.

 Science and Technology for America's Reinvestment: Measuring the Effects of Research on Innovation, Competitiveness and Science.
 Type of Information Collection Request: NEW.
 Need and Use of Information Collection: The aim of STAR METRICS is twofold.
 The initial goal of STAR METRICS is to provide mechanisms that will allow participating universities and Federal agencies with a reliable and consistent means to account for the number of scientists and staff that are on research institution payrolls, supported by Federal funds.
 In subsequent generations of the program, it is hoped that STAR METRICS will allow for measurement of science impact on economic outcomes (such as job creation), on knowledge generation (such as citations and patents) as well as on social and health outcomes.

 Frequency of Response: Quarterly.

 Estimated Number of Respondents: 100.

 Average Burden Hours per Response: Reduced by 156; and

 Estimated Total Annual Burden Hours Requested: Reduced by 15,600.